joshbegley/nyt-latest/previous.md

 **'We've got an uphill battle': Mets blow another late lead in a key game**\
-`It was the second “worst loss of the season” the Mets have endured in the last four days.`\
+`Wednesday was the second "worst loss of the season" the Mets have endured in the last four days.`\
 https://nytimes.com/athletic/5730886/2024/08/29/mets-blow-late-lead-diamondbacks/

 **Wolves 2 Burnley 0: Guedes' road to redemption?
 Transfer window latest?**\